The Hexablock: a domain associated with the $\mu$-synthesis in $M_2(\mathbb C)$: A class of linear fractional maps

-\chapter{A class of linear fractional maps}
+\section{A class of linear fractional maps}

-Attempts to solve different cases of $\mu$-synthesis problem led to the study of domains such as symmetrized bidisc, tetrablock and pentablock, as mentioned in earlier Chapters.
+Attempts to solve different cases of $\mu$-synthesis problem led to the study of domains such as symmetrized bidisc, tetrablock and pentablock, as mentioned in the previous section.
 These domains exhibit many interesting properties from both complex function theoretic and operator theoretic points of view.
 A useful characterization for each of these domains is obtained via certain classes of linear fractional maps.
-For the symmetrized bidisc $\Gg$, the following family of rational maps serves the purpose:
+For the symmetrized bidisc $\Gg$, the purpose is served by the following family of rational maps:

-By Theorem 2.1 in \cite{AglerIII}, the class $\Phi_z$ determines a point in the symmetrized bidisc in the sense that $(s, p) \in \Gg$ if and only if $|s|<2$ and $\sup_{z \in \DC}|\Phi_z(s, p)|<1$.
+By Theorem 2.1 in \cite{AglerIII}, the class $\Phi_z$ determines a point in the symmetrized bidisc in the sense that $(s, p) \in \Gg$ if and only if $|s|<2$ and $\displaystyle \sup_{z \in \DC}|\Phi_z(s, p)|<1$.
 The tetrablock $\mathbb E$ has a similar characterization via the family of maps given by